observatorium/api/README.md

     	The log filtering level.
 Options: 'error', 'warn', 'info', 'debug'. (default "info") -logs.read.endpoint string
     	The endpoint against which to make read requests for logs.
+  -logs.rules.endpoint string
+    	The endpoint against which to make rules requests for logs.
   -logs.tail.endpoint string
     	The endpoint against which to make tail read requests for logs.
   -logs.tenant-header string